-Brand new phones are a wondrous thing, but over time your shiny new phone slows down and becomes sluggish.
+Brand new phones are a wondrous thing, but over time your shiny new device slows down and becomes sluggish.
 Switching between apps becomes a frustrating experience and your battery won't get you through a day.
-If this sounds familiar, there are a few things you can do to take back control of your device and improve the situation, and one of the easiest things to do is get control of your apps running in the background.
+If this sounds familiar, there are a few things you can do to take back control of your smartphone and improve the situation, and one of the easiest things to do is get control of your apps running in the background.

 - How to control background processes